AHSAppDevTeam/Arcadia-High-Mobile-iOS/README.md

  ![database url in google service plist](https://imgur.com/DoQBQei.png)

- - Download [this NFC salt file](https://github.com/AHSAppDevTeam/NFC-Reader/blob/master/salts/keys.xcconfig) too (if you can't access the repo, ask someone to add you to the Github org).
+ - Download [this config file](https://github.com/AHSAppDevTeam/Arcadia-High-Mobile-iOS-Secrets/blob/main/keys.xcconfig) too (if you can't access the repo, ask someone to add you to the Github org).

  - Place the `GoogleService-Info.plist` file and the `keys.xcconfig` file inside `.../Arcadia-High-Mobile-iOS/AHS/AHS/`.